Janfred/draft-janfred-eap-fido/draft-janfred-eap-fido.md

 ### Discoverable credentials vs. Non-Discoverable credentials

-FIDO2 tokens contain a master key which never leaves the security perimeter of the token exists on the device.
+FIDO2 tokens contain a master key which never leaves the security perimeter of the token.
 FIDO2 tokens transact by generating asymetric keypairs which are bound to a scope (often: a domain name, a RADIUS realm).
 The scoped keying material is saved in either of two locations: